hiddenplayer/huonglua/README.md

 # huonglua
-# This is react native app to order fast food, the design was referenced from https://dribbble.com/shots/14527824-Food-Delivery-Mobile-App
+This is front end of react native app to order fast food, the app was removed some functions from design referred at https://dribbble.com/shots/14527824-Food-Delivery-Mobile-App.